pyg-team/pytorch-frame/README.md

 We benchmark recent tabular deep learning models against GBDTs over diverse public datasets with different sizes and task types.

-The following chart shows the performance of various deep learning models on small regression datasets.
-For more results on classification and larger datasets, please check the [benchmark documentation](https://github.com/pyg-team/pytorch-frame/blob/master/benchmark/README.md).
+The following chart shows the performance of various deep learning models on small regression datasets, where the row represents the models and column represents dataset indices.
+For more results on classification and larger datasets, please check the [benchmark documentation](https://github.com/pyg-team/pytorch-frame/blob/master/benchmark).

-Some recent deep tabular models were able to achieve competitive model performance to strong GBDTs (despite being 5--100 times slower to train).
-Making deep tabular models even more performant with less compute is a fruitful direction of future research.
-The indices in the first row maps to different public datasets in documentation(#TODO add documentation link).

 |                     | 0               | 1               | 2               | 3               | 4               | 5               | 6               | 7               | 8               | 9               | 10              | 11              | 12              |
 |:--------------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|:----------------|